TimKahn/Guess_the_Address/log.md

  * 116 with one match, 52 unmatched, 17 'multi-matched' and need to be manually validated.
 * Try without restriction on company flag...

+#### 6.12.2017 Monday
+* Average of 989(!) properties in each circle.

 #### Questions for Dan
 * Quantify profit of true positive?
 Of mechanical turk validation?
 * Any ideas for properties not in attom database?
 * Any way to bring the boundary into the AirBNB data?

 #### Areas to improve
 * Model is reliant on finding cross-listed properties, which could be too few to train a model (esp. outside major cities).
 I have code to find the most likely cross-listings, and it does fairly well, but they must be manually validated.
-I do not want this data to be a prediction, as it would put incorrect data points in my tiny positive class.
+I do not want this data to be a prediction, as it would put incorrect matches in my tiny positive class.

 * Current MVP trusts the lat, lon in the attom data.
 * I exclude private room listings from this model.
 * Company flag or not?
 Make this a predictor if included?